Christoph Monschein: SV Ried

 Monschein joined SV Ried on 13 June 2022, signing a two-year contract with an option for an additional year.

+First Vienna

+In summer 2023, Monschein signed with First Vienna FC, on a two-year contract.

 International career

 In August 2020, Monschein was called up for the Austria national team for the first time by national team coach Franco Foda.
 He made his debut in September 2020 when he came on as a substitute in the 81st minute for Florian Grillitsch in a UEFA Nations League against Romania.